dilshadesilva/Social-Media-Engagement-Analysis-SQL/README.md

 ## 📝 Key SQL Queries

-Total Engagement Rate
+🏷️Total Engagement Rate

 SELECT
     CONCAT(ROUND(SUM(`Engagement Rate`)/1000 , 1),'K') AS total_engagement_rate
 FROM social_media_engagement;

-No Of Location
+🏷️No Of Location

 SELECT
     CONCAT(ROUND(COUNT(*)/1000, 0), 'K') AS no_of_locations
 FROM social_media_engagement;

-AVG Engagement Rate
+🏷️AVG Engagement Rate

 SELECT
     ROUND(AVG(`Engagement Rate`), 2) AS avg_engagement_rate
 FROM social_media_engagement;

-AVG Toxcity Score
+🏷️AVG Toxcity Score

 SELECT
     ROUND(AVG(`Toxity Score`), 2) AS avg_toxity_score
 FROM social_media_engagement;

-Like Count by Emotion Type (as %)
+🏷️Like Count by Emotion Type (as %)

 SELECT `Emotion Type`,
     SUM(`Likes Count`) AS like_count
 FROM social_media_engagement